-1. Where, during the course of a proceeding, undertakings are offered which the Commission after consultation considers acceptable, anti-dumping/antisubsidy proceedings may be terminated by the Commission without the imposition of provisional or definitive duties.
+1. Where, during the course of an investigation, undertakings are offered which the Commission, after consultation, considers acceptable, the investigation may be terminated without the imposition of provisional or definitive duties.
+Except in exceptional circumstances, undertakings may not be offered later than the end of the period during which representations may be made under Article 7 (4) (c) (iii).
 Information shall be given and notice published in accordance with Article 9 (2).
 Such termination does not preclude the definitive collection of amounts secured by way of provisional duties pursuant to Article 12 (2).

-2. The undertakings referred to under paragraph 1 are those under which:

-- (a) the subsidy is eliminated or limited, or other measures concerning its injurious effects taken, by the government of the country of origin or export; or - (b) prices are revised or exports cease to the extent that the Commission is satisfied that either the dumping margin or the amount of the subsidy, or the injurious effects thereof, are eliminated.
-In case of subsidization the consent of the country of origin or export shall be obtained.

-3. Undertakings may be suggested by the Commission, but the fact that such undertakings are not offered or an invitation to do so is not accepted, shall not prejudice consideration of the case.
-However, the continuation of dumped or subsidized imports may be taken as evidence that a threat of injury is more likely to be realized.

-4. If the undertakings are accepted, the investigation of injury shall nevertheless be completed if the Commission, after consultation so decides or if request is made, in the case of dumping, by exporters representing a significant percentage of the trade involved or, in the case of subsidization, by the country of origin or export.
-In such a case, if the Commission, after consultation makes a determination of no injury, the undertaking shall automatically lapse.
-However, where a determination of no threat of injury is due mainly to the existence of an undertaking, the Commission may require that the undertaking be maintained.

-5. The Commission may require any party from whom an undertaking has been accepted to provide periodically information relevant to the fulfilment of such undertakings, and to permit verification of pertinent data.
-Non-compliance with such requirements shall be construed as a violation of the undertaking.

-6. Where an undertaking has been withdrawn or where the Commission has reason to believe that it has been violated and that further investigation is warranted, it shall forthwith inform the Member States and reopen the proceeding.
-Furthermore, where the Community interests call for such intervention, it shall immediately apply provisional measures where warranted using the information available.
+- 2. The undertakings referred to under paragraph 1 are those under which: - (a) the subsidy is eliminated or limited, or other measures concerning its injurious effects taken, by the government of the country of origin or export; - (b) prices are revised or exports cease to the extent that the Commission is satisfied that either the dumping margin or the amount of the subsidy, or the injurious effects thereof, are eliminated.
+In case of subsidization the consent of the country of origin or export shall be obtained. - 3.
+Undertakings may be suggested by the Commission, but the fact that such undertakings are not offered or an invitation to do so is not accepted shall not prejudice consideration of the case.
+However, the continuation of dumped or subsidized imports may be taken as evidence that a threat of injury is more likely to be realized. - 4.
+If the undertakings are accepted, the investigation of injury shall nevertheless be completed if the Commission, after consultation, so decides or if request is made, in the case of dumping, by exports representing a significant percentage of the trade involved or, in the case of subsidization, by the country of origin or export.
+In such a case, if the Commission, after consultation, makes a determination of no injury, the undertaking shall automatically lapse.
+However, where a determination of no threat of injury is due mainly to the existence of an undertaking, the Commission may require that the undertaking be maintained. - 5.
+The Commission may require any party from whom an undertaking has been accepted to provide periodically information relevant to the fulfilment of such undertakings, and to permit verification of pertinent data.
+Non-compliance with such requirements shall be construed as a violation of the undertaking. - 6.
+Where an undertaking has been withdrawn or where the Commission has reason to believe that it has been violated and where Community interests call for such intervention, it may, after consultations and after having offered the exporter concerned an opportunity to comment, apply provisional anti-dumping or countervailing duties forthwith on the basis of the facts established before the acceptance of the undertaking.